nickbild/vibe_qbasic/README.md

 ## How It Works

 I modified the source code of the Microsoft QBasic v1.1 IDE from 1991.
-While the source code is easily accessible on the web, I'm not sure about the license, so I am not reproducing any of it or providing a modified binary.
+While the source code is easily accessible on the web, I'm not sure about the license, so I am not distributing any of it or providing a modified binary.

 First, the user writes their code, then inserts a marker (`VIBE`) to specify where the model should place its focus for code completion.
 This marker can optionally be followed by a description of exactly what the user wants the model to do.